 The workshops and studios are open for creative exploration and offer you plenty of opportunities to collaborate on projects and share ideas, whether you are studying or researching.
 Building on this open approach, there are many adaptable architecture studio and workshop spaces, designed by Stirling Prize-winning Haworth Tompkins, alongside active breakout spaces.

 At the heart of the building are state-of-the-art workshop facilities, which include:

 All our facilities are open access, meaning you can use them whenever you want, and irrespective of what degree you're studying.

 The University has its own on-site galleries, including:

-Kingston is just a 30-minute train journey away from central London.
+From Kingston, it's just a 30-minute train journey to central London.
 Here you can access world-famous museums and galleries.